 Rapallo was originally a traditional harbour town in the Liguria region, and is now the largest and most important seaside resort on the Mediterranean coast in north-west Italy.
 It is situated on the Gulf of Tigullio to the north-east of the Portofino peninsula

-The town has a fame dating back to the 1920s when Rapallo became an important centre for writers - including Ezra Pound and D.H.
+The town's origins as a resort date from the 1920s when Rapallo became an important centre for writers, including Ezra Pound and D.H.
 Lawrence among others.

-Start your visit with a stroll around the bay along the seafront, lined with a pleasant palm-tree-lined walk, to reach the marina.
-Along the seafront there is a bewildering selection of upmarket restaurants, many offering quality seafood, and hotels taking advantage of the views south across the sea.
+Start your visit with a stroll along the seafront, lined in part with a pleasant palm-tree-lined promenade, to the marina.
+Along the seafront there is a wide selection of upmarket restaurants, many offering quality seafood, and hotels taking advantage of the views south across the sea.

-Also on a small headland on the seafront, with a small bridge connecting it to the town, you can see the small but imposing 16th century castle, originally built to defend Rapallo against pirates - at that time the town had just been sacked by a Turkish pirate called Dragut - and is now used as an exhibition center.
+Also on a small headland on the seafront, with a small bridge connecting it to the town, you can see the small but imposing 16th century castle.
+This was originally built in 1549 to defend Rapallo against pirates - at that time the town had just been sacked by a Turkish pirate called Dragut - and is now used as an exhibition center.

-Behind the bustling seafront Rapallo has a small historical center which is a pleasant place to visit with a web of narrow cobbled streets and lots of shops to explore.
+Behind the bustling seafront Rapallo has a small historical center which is a pleasant place to visit with a web of narrow pedestrianised cobbled streets and lots of shops to explore.
 The houses are tall and painted in attractive colours with many of them now shops and restaurants at ground level.

 There are several other monuments of interest to discover, including the Porta delle Saline, the only remaining gateway of the five that originally protected the town and now divides the sea front promenade from the historic centre, and a tall 15th century watchtower that became the belltower for the Church of Santo Stefano.